Looking for Mexico travel tips to help you plan your Mexican adventure? Look no further.

 Most Airbnbs and hotels in Mexico will provide you with some bottled water when you check-in.
 Some upscale hotels and resorts may have potable water on site.

-It is a good idea to purchase a reusable water bottle prior to your trip to Mexico.
+It is a good idea to purchase a reusable water bottle like a lifestraw before your trip to Mexico.
 This not only helps you to save on plastic waste but reusable bottles are made in such a way that they keep the water cool in your backpack throughout the day.

 You can purchase large, multi-liter bottles of water from convenience stores and supermarkets.
 Then, fill up your reusable bottle each morning before heading out on a day’s sightseeing!